GeoQer/GroupProject3/README.md

 - `Express`

 ## Additional Technologies Used:

+The following `Additional Technologies` are used `with approval` and provide not only new technologies for this assignment, but also override some of the requirements for this assignment.
+In particular, we are not backed by a MySQL or MongoDB Database or a Sequelize or Mongoose ORM.
+As well as not being deployed using Heroku.
+All of these requirements are being met by all of the `Firebase Componants` listed below:

 - `Cloud Firestore` -is a NoSQL document database that lets you easily store, sync, and query data for your mobile and web apps - at global scale.